 For foodies travelling to Japan, Tokyo might have all the Michelin Stars but Osaka is the real place to be.
 You’ll hear ‘kuiadore’ here – which means eat til you drop.
 Whether that’s sampling street food at markets, or heading to a Japanese style izakaya pub, you’ll never be found wanting.

 But Osaka isn’t just about food.
 There are so many unique hotspots to explore that your feet will be hurting at the end of the day.

 Obviously, travelling in Japan can be pretty expensive, so it’s good to find ways to cut costs.
 Start by choosing the right accommodation – Airbnbs in Osaka.

-Just because you don’t want to pay hotel prices, doesn’t mean you can’t get a cool and affordable place to stay!
-With that in mind, we’ve decided to give you a hand by showing you some of the best Airbnbs in Osaka!
+Just because you don’t want to pay hotel prices, doesn’t mean you can’t get a cool and affordable place!
+With that in mind, I’ve given you a hand by showing you some of the best Airbnbs in Osaka!

-Hopefully, our list will help you start planning your holiday and give you one less thing to worry about when you’re there, so you can really make the most of your trip to Japan.
+Hopefully, my list will help you plan your holiday and give you one less thing to worry about, so you can really make the most of your trip to Japan.

 Quick Answer: These are the Top 5 Airbnbs in Osaka

 Japanese Tatami Room

 - > $$